7 Best Snow Festivals in Japan 2022

-Another spectacular Kamakura festival takes place in Kanto region, Yunishigawa Onsen Kamakura Festival (湯西川温泉かまくら祭) is held at Yunishigawa Onsen town in the deep mountain of Tochigi Prefecture from late January to early March annually.
+Another spectacular Kamakura festival takes place in Kanto region, Yunishigawa Onsen Kamakura Festival (湯西川温泉かまくら祭) is held at Yunishigawa Onsen town in the deep mountain of Tochigi Prefecture for a month from late January annually.
 The festival features hundreds of large and small Kamakura statues.
 At night, countless of small Kamakura lanterns with candles lightens up the traditional Onsen town and creates the magical scenery of snow winter wonderland.

 The light-up event of the Icicles of Misotsuchi (三十槌の氷柱) is held at Chichibu area in the western Saitama Prefecture.
 Chichibu is one of the most popular nature getaways from Tokyo which can be reached within 2–3 hours by train or car.
 The icicles of Misotsuchi is a gigantic natural made icicles which size is over 30m wide x 10m high.
 It’s one of the most spectacular winter phenomena that you can see around Tokyo.

 How did you enjoy the list??
 Which snow festival would you like to visit most??
 Don’t miss a chance to see these spectacular snow and ice events only this time of the year!
 If you are planning to visit one, just make sure to put very warm clothes on 🙂